Ziehl–Neelsen stain: Fungi

+Schistosoma

+More recently, acid-fast and fluorescent stains have been shown to highlight structures in the eggs of Schistosoma species.
+Both Ziehl–Neelsen and auramine O staining demonstrate characteristic fluorescence or chromatic enhancement along the eggshell and within internal structures.
+This has diagnostic relevance, as it may assist in the recognition of eggs in stool and urine samples, particularly in low-intensity infections or after partial degradation.

+Fluorescent staining with auramine O has been proposed as a rapid adjunct technique for screening schistosomiasis in endemic regions and differentiating species based on distinct staining patterns.

+Earlier work had also demonstrated that Ziehl–Neelsen staining can highlight both the shell and species-specific internal features of schistosome eggs, supporting its diagnostic and taxonomic value.

+These findings, together with fluorescence studies on other acid-fast organisms, further support the interpretation that acid-fast stains primarily target nucleic acids and can reveal diagnostically relevant structures beyond bacteria.

 History

 In 1882 Robert Koch discovered the etiology of tuberculosis.
 Soon after Koch's discovery, Paul Ehrlich developed a stain for mycobacterium tuberculosis, called the alum hematoxylin stain.
 Franz Ziehl then altered Ehrlich's staining technique by using carbolic acid as the mordant.
 Friedrich Neelsen kept Ziehl's choice of mordant but changed the primary stain to carbol fuchsin.
 Ziehl and Neelsen's modifications together have developed the Ziehl–Neelsen stain.
 Another acid-fast stain was developed by Joseph Kinyoun by using the Ziehl–Neelsen staining technique but removing the heating step from the procedure.
 This new stain from Kinyoun was named the Kinyoun stain.